mrange/PushStream6/BLOG.md

 |> fold   (+) 0L
 ```

-What happens behind the scenes is that the F# compiler detects that most call of the receiver functions in the pipeline are tail calls.
-F# then annotates the call with `.tail` attribute.

-Tail calls means that `.NET` is allowed to eliminate the stack frame before calling the next function.

-In simple cases where `.NET` doesn't need to create a stack frame a tail call is very fast.
-However, in the general case `.NET` fallbacks on a slower version that eliminates the generated stack frame after the function is done.

-When we just passed `ints` through the pipeline there was no need to create a stack frame and a fast tail call was used.
-With `V2` there's a need for stack frame in each receiver function and `.NET` uses a slow tail call instead.

-There are tricks to force `F#` to avoid annotating the call with `.tail` but it's kind of hacky and it performs worse than the fast tail call.

-What's fantastic is that using `InlineIfLambda` this problem disappears and `FasterPushStreamV2` performs as well as `FasterPushStream`.
+Prior to .NET6 the answer would be slow tail calls in .NET, which is why I tried this example.
+However looking more closely it seems with .NET6 the story of .NET tail calls seems vastly improved.

+What is happening in the V2 example is that in the non-inlined version the V2 struct is passed on the stack but in the inlined version the entire V2 struct eliminated.

 ## Conclusion

-IMHO `InlineIfLambda` is pretty awesome as it can allow is to create abstractions with little overhead where before we had to rewrite the code to an imperative style.
+IMHO `InlineIfLambda` is pretty awesome as it can allow us to create abstractions with little overhead where before we had to rewrite the code to an imperative style.

 [Perhaps](https://github.com/dotnet/fsharp/issues/12388) F# should allow the combination of `InlineIfLambda` and `|>` and I would be interested to know if it's possible to combine `InlineIfLambda` with a PushStream that looks like this `  type [<Struct>] 'T PushStream = PS of (('T -> bool) -> bool)` as it makes the type signatures of the PushStream module more easy to understand.